openlegacy/apps-manager/README.md

 ### Port Conflicts

-If ports 8080-8083 are already in use, you can modify the ports in `docker-compose.yml`:
+If ports 8080-8085 or 5432 are already in use, you can modify the ports in `docker-compose.yml`:

 ```yaml
 ports: